MacTuitui/wgpu-load-test/README.md

 I repeat, this will mostly *RENDER YOUR COMPUTER useless.
 USE AT YOUR OWN RISK.*

 * `Vertex` creates a very fine icosphere (> 20 million triangles) and tries to displace all the vertices in a heavy vertex shader.
 On my Radeon 5500M (MacBookPro 16") I get roughly 10fps.
 On my linux box with a 2080Ti it's half that.
 It's mostly due to register pressure (apparently, I'm yet to fully understand the issues here).
 * `Physarum` is a compute pass that combines particle simulation and accumulation of traces.
-The algorithm is described (https://www.sagejenson.com/physarum)[here].
+The algorithm is described at https://www.sagejenson.com/physarum.
 It's again running pretty well on my Radeon, but not at all on the RTX.